hfp/xconfigure/config/cp2k/README.md

 cp2k-h2o64-4x16x2 4      16   8     872  99.962
 ```

 Please note that the "Cases/d" metric is calculated with integer arithmetic and hence represents fully completed cases per day (based on 86400 seconds per day).
-The number of seconds (as shown) is end-to-end (wall time), i.e. total time to solution including any (sequential) phase (initialization, etc.).
+The number of seconds (as shown) is end-to-end (wall time), i.e., total time to solution including any (sequential) phase (initialization, etc.).
 Performance is higher if the workload requires more iterations (some publications present a metric based on iteration time).

 ## Sanity Check